 Michael Jackson at the World Music Awards in Monaco on May 12, 1993.
 (AFP/Jacques Soffer )

-The French lawyer acting for the fan groups, Emmanuel Ludot, called the allegations "extremely serious" and likened them to "a genuine lynching" of Jackson, who died in 2009.
+The fans' lawyer, Emmanuel Ludot, likened the men's allegations to a "genuine lynching" of Jackson, who died in 2009.

 Your premium period will expire in 0 day(s)close x